solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

    ![The New Notebook VM form is displayed with the previously described fields.](media/new-notebook-vm.png 'New Notebook VM')

-5. Wait approximately 4-5 minutes, until the status changes to **Running**.
+5. Wait until the status changes to **Running**.
+This will take approximately 4-5 minutes.
-6. After the VM is created, you will see it in the list of Notebook VMs.
+6. You will see the new VM in the list of Notebook VMs after it is created.
 Select the **Jupyter** link in the **URI** column for your new VM.

    ![The Jupyter link for the new Notebook VM is highlighted.](media/notebook-vm-jupyter-link.png 'Notebook VMs')

-   The link starts your notebook server and opens the Jupyter notebook webpage in a new browser tab.
-This link will only work for the person who creates the VM.
+   Clicking this link starts your notebook server and opens the Jupyter notebook in a new web browser tab.
+Only the person who created the VM can use this link.

 7. On the Jupyter notebook webpage, the top folder name is your username.
 Select this folder.
-8. The samples folder name includes a version number, for example **samples-1.0.33.1**.
+8. The samples folder name includes a version number, for example, **samples-1.0.33.1**.
 Select the samples folder.
 9. Select the quickstart folder, then open the **01.run-experiment.ipynb** file.

    > The config.json file that is located in the top-level parent folder was created for you with details of your Azure Machine Learning service workspace.
 All notebooks in the samples folder use this file to connect to your workspace.
 If you want to download the file to use in other environments, you can go to the Overview blade of your Azure Machine Learning service workspace and select the **Download config.json** file.
 This config file is what the following command in the notebooks use to load your workspace configuration: `Workspace.from_config()`.

-10. After running all the cells in the notebook, the final cell will provide a link to view your experiment you just ran, within your AML workspace.
-From here you can go to your experiment and view this and all other runs.
+10. After running all the cells in the notebook, the last cell provides you with a link to view the experiment you just ran, within your AML workspace.
+From here you can go to your experiment and view this and all the other runs.

     ![The last cell contains a link to the Azure Portal.](media/aml-experiment-link.png 'Link on last cell')

     ![AML Workspace experiment run.](media/aml-experiment-run.png 'Experiment run')

-    > The plots of logged values you see were automatically created in the workspace.
-Whenever you log multiple values with the same name parameter, a plot is automatically generated for you.
+    > The plots of logged values  are automatically created in the workspace whenever you log multiple values within the same name parameter.

 #### Option 2: Use your own notebook server